vikiabrahamyan/Interview/README.md

-# Interview
-Protractor learning project
+# Protractor and JavaScript learning project

 **To run example project you need to:**